savonet/book/video.md

 the "default reasonable value" being 720p nowadays.
-By default, the videos are encoded at the dimensions of internal frames in Liquidsoap, which can be set via `video.frame.width` and `video.frame.heigth`.
+By default, the videos are encoded at the dimensions of internal frames in Liquidsoap, which can be set via `video.frame.width` and `video.frame.height`.
 If you only need to encode a video to "small" dimensions, it is a better idea to lower these values than specifying the codec parameters, in order to avoid computing large images which will be encoded to small ones.

+While we are talking about CPU, the FFmpeg encoder chooses by itself the number of threads it uses.
+Pass `threads=1` to restrict it to a single thread, for instance when several encoders share the same machine.
+Scaling images is a separate matter: it is done on one thread, and the setting `settings.ffmpeg.scaling_threads` changes that number, `0` meaning one thread per core.
+Raising it rarely helps a stream running in realtime, so measure before you do.

 You generally also want to set the bitrate by passing the `b` argument in bits per second (e.g. `b="2000k"`).
 Typical bitrates for streaming, depending on the